All Weather Flat Course

 About the 3 Year Old All-Weather Championships

 The Three Year Old Championship race is the final hurdle in the all-weather season for many of the younger horses and their trainers.
-It is one of seven races run at Lingfield Racing Park on Good Friday for the All-Weather Championship Finals Day.
+It is one of seven races run at Newcastle (previously Lingfield) on Good Friday for the All-Weather Championship Finals Day.
 The entire program shares a prize pot of £1 million pounds which is distributed between each of the purses available for each race.
 The Three Year Old Championship race has a purse of £150,000 on offer for the runners, and as such, contenders are not in short supply.

 For a horse to qualify for a place they must take place in at least three all-weather races between the months of October and March, while also maintaining a rating high enough to beat the other competitors to a place.
 There is an alternative which gets you a spot in the starting line-up right away.
 That alternative is to win one of the four qualifying races held within the qualifying period.